voxel51/fiftyone-teams-app-deploy/helm/README.md

 `curl -I https://replace.this.dns.name`

 Your SSL certificates have been correctly issued if you see `HTTP/2 200` at the top of the response.
-If, however, you encounter a `SSL certificate problem: unable to get local issuer certificate` message you should delete the certificate and allow it to be recreated.
+If, however, you encounter a `SSL certificate problem: unable to get local issuer certificate` message you should delete the certificate and allow it to recreate.

 `kubectl delete secret fiftyone-teams-cert-secret`

-Further instructions for debugging ACME certificates can be found on the [cert-manager docs site](https://cert-manager.io/docs/faq/acme/).
+Further instructions for debugging ACME certificates are on the [cert-manager docs site](https://cert-manager.io/docs/faq/acme/).

 ### Installation Complete